 Applicants for sixth through eighth grades are required to take the SSAT (Secondary School Admission Test).
 This test is given at many local schools.
 Information concerning registration for the test may be obtained by calling 609-683-4440 or visiting www.ssat.org.

 Newtown Friends School does not offer merit-based scholarship programs.
-We do, however, offer need-based financial aid.
-The financial aid process is separate from the admissions process.
-Further information about the program can be found in the Financial Aid section.
+We do, however, offer a Flexible Tuition program.
+The Flexible Tuition application process is separate from the admissions process.
+Further information about the program can be found in the Affording NFS section of the website.